HooradAboo/resume/content/authors/admin/_index.md

 superuser: true
 status:
   icon: ☕️
-last_name: Wu
+last_name: Abootalebi
 highlight_name: true
-first_name: Alice
+first_name: Hoorad
 email: abootalebi@usf.edu
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hoorad is a Ph.D. student in Computer Science and Engineering at the University of South Florida.
+He acquired his B.S degree in Computer Engineering from Sharif University of Technology, Iran in 2020.
+His research is primarily focused on deep learning and mental health.
 {style="text-align: justify;"}